 Healthy Chicken Tenders are the perfect easy dinner made with only 7 ingredients!
-Baked chicken tenders that are Whole30, paleo & gluten free.
+Homemade baked chicken tenders that are crispy & delicious!
+Whole30, paleo & gluten free.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in 2017 but has since been updated.